 Today our plan was to hike from Snowbowl Campground to Tekarra Campground, a distance of 18.2 kilometres.
 It was definitely a longer and tougher day than the day before, but it was also one of the hiking highlights of my life.

 The morning entailed crossing expansive meadows before beginning an easy climb to Big Shovel Pass.
-There is a side trip possible from here that we didn’t do, to the Watchtower Col. This trail provides another route back to the Maligne Lake Road should the weather turn nasty or you run into problems.
+There is a side trip possible from here to the Watchtower Co that we didn’t do.
+If you hike it, enjoy views north into Watchtower Basin.

 From Big Shovel Pass it’s an easy descent to reach the junction to Curator Campground and Shovel Pass Lodge.
-But then it’s a stiff climb – the hardest of the entire trail to the top of The Notch.
-The Notch can hold the snow until into August.
-Be prepared for some kick stepping on snow if you’re on the trail in mid-July.
+But then it’s a stiff climb – the hardest of the entire trail to the top of The Notch, the highest elevation on the trail at 2,511 metres (8,238 feet).

 From The Notch the views are glorious and the hiking just gets better and better.
-For the next five kilometers follow the summit ridge of Amber Mountain.
-BUT this area should not be attempted in an electrical storm.
+For the next five kilometres follow the summit ridge of Amber Mountain.
+This area should not be attempted in bad weather where visibility is an issue or during an electrical storm.
 It is fully exposed.

 It’s easy and scenic sub-alpine walking for the final two kilometres to the Tekarra Campground.

-A few helpful notes for hiking the Skyline Trail:
+A few helpful notes for hiking the Skyline Trail

-- If you would prefer not to backpack then strong hikers can head for the night at Shovel Pass Lodge – at the half way point, about 21 kilometres in.
+If you would prefer not to backpack, then strong hikers can head for the night at Shovel Pass Lodge – at the half way point, about 21 kilometres in.
 They provide all your meals and even a packed lunch for the next day.
 You can complete the Skyline Trail on the second day.

-- Dogs are not permitted on the trail because of the caribou.
+Dogs are not permitted on the trail because of the caribou.

 Click on the photo below to share to bookmark on your Pinterest board.